bmeurant/technical-docs/software-architecture/design-patterns/posa.md

     * **State management**: It is responsible for handling view state changes and ensuring that views are properly synchronized with the `Model`.
     * **[[cohesion-coupling|Decoupling]]**: It decouples the `Views` from each other, as they only need to communicate with the `View Handler` or the `Model` directly.
 * **Applicability**: This pattern is fundamental to GUI frameworks, `single-page` web applications (SPAs), and dashboard systems where multiple views of the same data need to be managed.
-* **Limitations and Challenges**: Can become a `god object` or a central point of contention if its logic is not carefully managed.
+* **Limitations and Challenges**: The `View Handler` can become a **god object** if it accumulates too much coordination logic.
+To mitigate this, complex views can be further decomposed using smaller, nested controllers or mediators that manage subsets of the UI, distributing the responsibility.
 * **Relationship with Other Patterns**:
     * The **View Handler** is a key component in presentation patterns like **[[mvc|MVC]]**, **[[mvp|MVP]]**, and **[[mvvm|MVVM]]**, where it often plays the role of the `Controller` or `Presenter`.
     * It frequently manages a **[[#whole-part|Whole-Part]]** structure, where the main view is composed of smaller, nested views.